fcsonline/tmux-thumbs/README.md

 ```

 OSC52:

-Depends on tmux git
-Depends on `tmux set -s set-clipboard on|external`
+Depends on tmux git (at least fc9cdc)  and on `set -s set-clipboard on|external` in tmux config.

 ```
 set -g @thumbs-command 'tmux set-buffer -w {}'